MarcusFriisKlausen/FroggerClone/README.md

 # FroggerClone
-Frogger clone created in unity for the course COMP521 Modern Computer Games
+Frogger clone created in Unity for the course COMP521 Modern Computer Games